Is mozzarella a dairy product? Yes, it sure is.

 Lactose-free milk means taking away lactose sugar molecules, but how?
 By an enzyme called lactase.
 So, it is great for lactose intolerance.
 But the milk does not necessarily mean dairy-free.
 Casein milk protein, for example, still present in the milk.

 Therefore if your body react strangely to milk, a lactose-free mozzarella won’t help.
 See my this article about 5 reasons you could be allergic to cheese.

 Where to get dairy-free mozzarella?

-One of the examples would be this one via Amazon.
-It uses ingredients such as tapioca and/or arrowroot flours, pea protein and canola/safflower oil.
-It’s vegan, but not lactose-free.
-This product received a mixed review as the company uses a new formula which isn’t in the liking for some.
+The cheese made using ingredients such as the tapioca, arrowroot flours, pea protein and canola/safflower oil.
+Plus, It’s all vegan, tho not lactose-free.
+This product received lots of mixed reviews as the company uses a new formula which isn’t in the liking for some.

-The product is vegan and doesn’t contain soy or gluten.
-Likewise, not lactose-free.
+This mozzarella mix do contain flours and red sea algae in it.
+The product is for vegan and doesn’t contain soy or gluten, however, not lactose-free.